House of Nobility (Finland)

-The House of Nobility either refers to the institution of the Finnish nobility or the palace of the noble estate.
-The Finnish nobility was until 1906 the first of the four estates of the realm.
+The House of Nobility either refers to the institution of the Finnish nobility or the palace of the noble estate in Helsinki, Finland.
+The Finnish nobility was from 1809 until 1906 the first of the four estates of the realm.

 The Estate

-The estate of nobility existed fully starting from the 1809 Diet of Porvoo, and was formally organized in 1818.
+Before the Finnish War 1808-1809, the Finnish nobility were full members of the Swedish nobility and the Swedish House of Nobility for centuries.
+Finland was conquered from Sweden by Imperial Russia.
+The estate of nobility existed fully starting from the 1809 Diet of Porvoo when the Grand Duchy of Finland was formally created.
+The Finnish nobility was formally organized in 1818.

-Families of Finnish nobility were registered in the rolls of the Finnish House of Nobility, through a process called introduction to one's peers, after the royal/imperial creation.
+Families of Finnish nobility were registered in the rolls of the Finnish House of Nobility, through a process called introduction to one's peers, after the imperial creation.

 First introductions in 1818 were registrations of those noble families registered in the Swedish House of Nobility whose male members lived in Finland and had sworn fealty to the emperor.

-During the period of Finland being a Grand Duchy to Russia, a number of de novo creations and naturalizations were made by the Russian emperors.
+During the Grand Duchy of Finland period, a number of de novo creations and naturalizations were made by the Russian emperors.
 The first estate of the four estates of the realm of Finland existed until 1906 when a single chamber parliament was introduced.
 Baron August Langhoff was the last to be ennobled, in 1912.
 Hence, Finnish nobility today is a closed society.
 Today the House of Nobility is a hereditary association of members of registered nobility.

 The families introduced to the Finnish House of Nobility together with a brief description of the origins of the family and the coats of arms are listed on the House of Nobility website.

+Some Finnish noble families are originally members of the Swedish House of Nobility.
+Immigration between Finland and Sweden is constant because countries have strong historical, cultural, economical, and political ties.
+According to new rules, which were created in the 1900s, members of the Finnish House of Nobility can be introduced to the Swedish House of Nobility, and vice versa.